 How Do They Work?

 An NFT works in essentially the same manner as a regular coin that's a part of the blockchain.
 However, what sets them apart is the ability to store extra information.
-That gives NFTs the ability to take the form of art, music, video, and anything else that you could imagine.
+That gives NFTs the ability to take the form of art, music, video, digital rights like loyalty and free digital collectibles, and anything else that you could imagine.
 The easiest way to understand how NFTs function is that they function similarly to art.

 Even though every NFT is unique, it's possible for copies of an original NFT to exist.
 It functions the same way as art does in real life.
 There are copies of NFTs available as well.